-In 1920 Woodrow Wilson signed the Smith-Fees Act, also referred to as the National Civilian Rehabilitation Act.
+In 1920 Woodrow Wilson signed the Smith-Fees Act, also known as the National Civilian Rehabilitation Act.
 This law provided the funding for states to offer vocational guidance, training, occupational adjustment and placement services to individuals with disabilities.
 It was the beginning of the Public Vocational Rehabilitation Program, or VR.
-In addition, the law allowed for separation of state VR agencies into those that serve individuals who were legally blind and those that provide services to individuals with other types of disabilities.
+In addition, the law allowed for the separation of state VR agencies into those that serve individuals who are legally blind and those that provide services to individuals with other types of disabilities.

 Over the decades, new laws, as well as amendments to existing laws, expanded the scope of services offered by vocational rehabilitation agencies.

 During the 1950s, the South Carolina Department of Public Welfare was providing services for South Carolinians who were blind or severely visually impaired.
 The department’s Division of the Blind taught crafts, supervised vending operations and placed clients in limited forms of employment.

 Recognizing the need for increasing the services available to those with visual impairments, the South Carolina Aurora Club of the Blind, now known as the National Federation of the Blind of South Carolina, passed a resolution at its 1964 convention calling for the creation of a separate agency to serve individuals who are blind.

 Early the following year, a nine-member legislative committee was formed to explore the feasibility of creating a State Commission for the Blind, and after careful study, it recommended establishing the new agency.
 The committee based its decision on data which indicated that South Carolina ranked among the top 10 states in the number of new cases of blindness reported and the incidence of blindness per 1,000 population.